MichaelBell/pico-stick/README.md

     gdb-multiarch -ex "target remote localhost:3333" -ex "monitor reset init" -ex "load" -ex "continue" pico-stick.elf

 If you're using an application that normally loads the driver itself,don't forget to comment out `swd_load_program` in `dv_display.cpp`.

+## Credits

+This driver would not be possible without [PicoDVI](https://github.com/Wren6991/PicoDVI) by Luke Wren - this repo is just a wrapper around PicoDVI.
+The version used here has several modifications to increase speed at the cost of using more RAM - which for this system is a better tradeoff as the application is running on a different processor.

+The [i2c slave library](https://github.com/vmilea/pico_i2c_slave/) is by Valentin Milea.